OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/21 September 2002.md

 - Raising the "**djed**" ritual promoted by Vincent Bridges will result in nothing.
 - The bombing of **Iraq** by George Bush's administration is inevitable.
 - Efforts to oppose the war are not wasted—they will result in different returns.
+- A possible technical solution includes building a wave generator with broad-spectrum EM canceling capability and an adjustable detector.

 ---

 ## Esoteric Work & Personal Development